North America ATLAS of Plucked Instruments

 The tuning could be like a guitar : aa' d'dd' f#'f#f#' b'b'.

-a Martin tiple (from eBay)
+a Martin tiple (picture from eBay)

 top Tahiti